The Marinade

 ∙ Paid

-At a follow-up press meet, with the same YouTuber present, Gouri immediately pushed back—asking how her weight was relevant to the film, emphasizing that women come in all shapes and sizes, and insisting her work, not her body, should be the focus.
+At a follow-up press meet, with the same YouTuber present, the topic resurfaced and Gouri immediately pushed back—asking how her weight was relevant to the film, emphasising that women come in all shapes and sizes, and insisting her work, not her body, should be the focus.
 For over 10-12 minutes, she defended her basic right to bodily autonomy and professional respect before a room full of social media influencers whose reviews hold significant sway over a film’s success.
 The packed audience recorded the incident on their smartphones, but her co-star, director, and team on stage remained silent.
 The lack of support from those closest to her, and the quiet watchfulness of the room, spoke volumes about the broader culture of indifference she was confronting.

 As I watched the social media clips replay repeatedly over the past several weeks—clips that captured national attention—one moment stood out above all, reminding me of how deeply entrenched patriarchy, male ego, and family hierarchies continue to silence women and chastise men in South India.